adang-14/simple-ovp-detection/README.md

 # simple-ovp-detection

-Codes to analyze if claim is fraud.
+Xgboost codes to analyze the legitimacy of a claim.
 Each observation is a separate claim.